time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 	obs column obs baseclass obs coltype varchar colsize 16654 colprecision 0 pkey 0 .
 ```

+Thee mapping allows for the usage of a Kleio group with a evocative
+name "amz" while using a more generic name `acta`.

 The attributes names in Portuguese (dia,mes,ano) are mapped to standard
 classes (day,month,year) and conform column names